-- a.
-Emergency keys may be kept in a separate key cabinet or in a readily identified area of the regular-issue key cabinet.
-A separate key cabinet located in the Control Center is recommended for the emergency keys. - b.
+- b.
 The emergency key cabinet shall contain a hook for each key ring.
-If an emergency key ring is kept outside the main emergency key cabinet (for example, in a tower), a metal tag providing the key ring's location shall hang on the hook intended for that key ring in the main emergency key cabinet. - c.
+If an emergency key ring is kept outside the main emergency key cabinet (e.g., in a tower), a metal tag providing the key ring's location shall hang on the hook intended for that key ring in the main emergency key cabinet. - c.
 The emergency keys shall be cut precisely to manufacturer's specifications. - d.
-Emergency keys shall not be rotated in and out of the Lock Shop.
+Emergency keys shall not be rotated in and out of the lock shop.